Home > All Recipes > Pies, Tarts, and Crisps > Small Batch Peach Kuchen Recipe

 Close up of a peach and vanilla custard mini kuchen pie

-Can I use milk instead of cream in the dough?
+Can I use milk instead of cream in the peach Kuchen dough?

-I have not tested it, but it should work fine.
-The dough may not be as rich though, and I recommend 2% or whole milk.
+That should be fine.
+The dough may not be as rich and I recommend 2% or whole milk.

-I like to knead by hand because it gives me control of the dough, and I can feel as soon as it is smooth.
-However, if you want to keep it in the mixer, just keep an eye on it and remove as soon as it feels smooth.
+I like to knead by hand because it gives me control of the dough and I can feel as soon as it is smooth.
+However, if you want to keep it in the mixer, just keep an eye on it and remove it as soon as it feels smooth.

 My dough didn’t double in size.
 What did I do wrong?

 A few things could have happened: 1.
 Salt was added directly on the yeast, and killed it.
-2. The yeast was old/expired.
-3. The dough was set in a cool/cold place and it will take longer to rise.
+2. The yeast was old or expired.
+3. The dough was set in a cool place and it will take longer to rise.
 4. The dough just needs more time to sit and rise.

 More Small Batch Peach Dessert Recipes